Many commercial law firms require candidates to undertake a case study at the final interview stage

 There is not one single format, so it is advisable to ask the recruitment team what you can expect.
-Below are some general points and tips which have been put together from feedback from students (at both Oxford and LSE) who have gone through the process and what we have learned from law firms.
+Below are some general points and tips which have been put together from feedback from students who have gone through the process and what we have learned from law firms.

 The following skills and attributes are likely to be tested throughout the interview process: